doriordan/skuber/README.md

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
-It provides a fully featured, high-level and strongly typed Scala API for managing and watching Kubernetes resources (such as Pods, Containers, Services, Replication Controllers etc.) in a cluster.
+It provides a fully featured, high-level and strongly typed Scala API for managing and monitoring Kubernetes resources (such as Pods, Services, Deployments, ReplicaSets, Ingresses  etc.) in a cluster.

-The client supports v1.0, v1.1 and V1.2 of the Kubernetes REST API.
+The client supports V1.0, V1.1 and V1.2 of the Kubernetes REST API.

 ## Example Usage

 The code block below illustrates the simple steps required to create a replicated nginx service on a Kubernetes cluster.

-The service uses five replicated pods, each running a single Docker container of an nginx image.
-Each pod publishes the exposed port 80 of its container enabling access to the nginx service within the cluster.

-The service can be accessed from outside the cluster at port 30001 on each cluster node, which Kubernetes proxies to port 80 on the nginx pods.
+It creates a ReplicationController that ensures five replicas (pods) of an nginx container are always running in the cluster, and exposes these outside the cluster via a Service that automatically proxies any request received on port 30001 on any node of the cluster on to port 80 of one of the currently running nginx replicas.

     import skuber._
     import skuber.json.format._

     val nginxSelector  = Map("app" -> "nginx")
-    val nginxContainer = Container("nginx",image="nginx").port(80)
+    val nginxContainer = Container("nginx",image="nginx").exposePort(80)
-    val nginxController= ReplicationController("nginx",nginxContainer,nginxSelector).withReplicas(5)
+    val nginxController= ReplicationController("nginx",nginxContainer,nginxSelector)
+    	.withReplicas(5)
-    val nginxService   = Service("nginx", nginxSelector, Service.Port(port=80, nodePort=30001))
+    val nginxService = Service("nginx")
+    	.withSelector(nginxSelector)
+    	.exposeOnNodePort(30001 -> 80)

     import scala.concurrent.ExecutionContext.Implicits.global